A primer on semiconvex functions in general potential theories: Monotonicity

-We now turn to the notion of monotonicity.
-This fundamental notion appears in various guises.
+We now turn to the notion of monotonicity.\sid{monotone!operator|seeonly{operator, monotone}}\sid{monotone!subequation|seeonly{subequation, monotone}}\sid{subequation (constraint set)!monotone (\emph{or} $\call M$-monotone)} This fundamental notion appears in various guises.
 It is a useful and unifying concept.
 One says that a subequation $\call F$ is {\em $\call M$-monotone} for some subset $\call M \subset \call J^2(X)$ if

 For simplicity, we will restrict attention to (constant coefficient) {\em monotonicity cones}; that is, monotonicity sets $\call M$ for $\call F$ which have constant fibers which are closed cones with vertex at the origin.